 Unit exams.
 The unit exams will be graded in the conventional way.
 Partial credit will be given only if the work is explained clearly enough.
-I will use a detailed grading rubric that specifies how much credit to give for each part of the problem.
-If you make a mistake in an early step of a problem and then proceed to finish the problem with a correct procedure but incorrect work resulting from the early mistake, you will be given appropriate credit for the correct procedure.
+I will instruct the grader how much credit to give for each part of the problem.
+If you make a mistake in an early step of a problem and then proceed to finish the problem with a correct procedure, but incorrect work resulting from the early mistake, you will be given appropriate credit for the correct procedure.

-Solutions to the exams will be posted in a glass case near the Electrical and Computer Engineering office soon after the exam is given.
+Solutions to the exams will be posted on the bulletin board by the Electrical and Computer Engineering office soon after the exam is given.
 If you feel that the grader made a mistake in grading your exam, write on the upper right-hand cover of the exam exactly what you feel was incorrectly graded.
 If the grader has made a mistake, he or she will change your grade.
 If you still have a question about how your exam was graded after the grader has seen it, come and see me.